natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

         interface    text
     );

-Для всех полей определен тип данных "текст".
+For all fields the data type is "text".

-MAC-адрес является первичным ключом нашей таблицы, что вполне логично, так как MAC-адрес должен быть уникальным.
+MAC address is the primary key of our table which is logical because MAC address must be unique.

-Кроме того, используется выражение ``create table if not exists`` - SQLite создаст таблицу только в том случае, если она не существует.
+Additionally, by using expression ``create table if not exists`` - SQLite will only create a table if it does not exist.

-Теперь надо создать файл БД, подключиться к базе данных и создать таблицу (файл create_sqlite_ver1.py):
+Now you have to create a database file, connect to the database and create a table (create_sqlite_ver1.py file):

 .. literalinclude:: /pyneng-examples-exercises/examples/18_db/create_sqlite_ver1.py
   :language: python
   :linenos:

-Комментарии к файлу:
+Comments to file:

-* при выполнении строки ``conn = sqlite3.connect('dhcp_snooping.db')``:
+* during execution of ``conn = sqlite3.connect('dhcp_snooping.db')``:

-  * создается файл dhcp_snooping.db, если его нет
+  * file dhcp_snooping.db is created if it does not exist
-  * создается объект Connection
+  * Connection object is created

-* в БД создается таблица (если ее не было) на основании команд, которые указаны в файле dhcp_snooping_schema.sql:
+* table is created in database (if it does not exist) based on commands specified in dhcp_snooping_schema.sql file:

-  * открывается файл dhcp_snooping_schema.sql
+  * dhcp_snooping_schema.sql file opens
-  * ``schema = f.read()`` - весь файл считывается в одну строку
+  * ``schema = f.read()`` - whole file is read in one string
-  * ``conn.executescript(schema)`` - метод executescript позволяет выполнять команды SQL, которые прописаны в файле
+  * ``conn.executescript(schema)`` - executescript() method allows SQL to execute commands that are written in the file

-Выполнение скрипта:
+Execution of script:

 ::